kl3eo/sky_export/README.md

 Script "./d" prints the size of current database.

-Script "./k" kills all running nodes.
+Script "./k" stops all running nodes.

 Script "./s" saves a copy of the database from the current folder into the upper level folder "../db_res/".